kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 #### Container Runtime Support

 - **Docker**:
-  It only supports a [single ID
-  mappings](https://docs.docker.com/engine/security/userns-remap/) shared by all containers running in the host.
+Docker only supports a [single ID mappings](https://docs.docker.com/engine/security/userns-remap/) shared by all containers running in the host.
 There is not support for [multiple ID mappings](https://github.com/moby/moby/issues/28593) yet.
 Dockershim runtime